mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 Config files are stored under `<storage>/pegasus-frontend`, where `<storage>` the internal storage, if you have one, otherwise the SD card.
 The directory will be created automatically when you first launch Pegasus (or you can create it yourself).

+### Default launcher

+Pegasus can be set as the default launcher, which will make it start automatically when the device is turned on.
+After installing Pegasus, when you press the home screen button a popup message should appear, asking you which launcher you would like to run.
+Select Pegasus (or your previous launcher) from the list to set it as the default launcher.

+**To restore the default launcher**, open the Android Settings menu, either from Pegasus or by pulling down the noticfication bar at the top of the screen and clicking the cogwheel icon.
+Depending on your device, you should find a "Default launcher" option in either under *Apps &rarr; Advanced settings &rarr; Default apps*, *Apps &rarr; Configure apps* or *Home*.

 ## Loading games

 Compared to desktop systems, launching other applications is slightly different on Android.
 Instead of directly calling a program, you'll need to ask the Activity Manager (`am`) to open a file or start an app, optionally with additional parameters.